 If you would like to raise funds for The Arete School by doing your own pilgrimage, contact the American Sports Institute at: firstname.lastname@example.org.

-For everyone who participates in a pilgrimage, always be sure to do so safely and get proper advice, training, and, if needed, clearance.
+For everyone who participates in a pilgrimage, always be sure to do so safely and get proper advice, training, and medical clearance.